 Since the start of the COVID-19 pandemic, our laboratory has provided its comprehensive clinical analysis and testing services to help tackle the health crisis in Spain.
 We are working for hospitals, residences and corporate entities and we have contributed to the correct diagnosis of thousands of people and patients.

 In our laboratory we carry out PCR tests to detect positive cases with a reliability of 99.9%, together with the rapid antigens tests and the most complete serology tests, the ELISA tests.
-We also offer the best quick test for the detection of IgM and IgG antibodies against the SARS-CoV-2 virus, with a sensitivity and specificity of 98.6% and 99.6% respectively.
+We also offer the best quick test for the detection of IgM and IgG antibodies against the SARS-CoV-2 virus.